Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Other indices are available for complex cases.
 Solr should be configured first if more types are needed.

+### Has media and digital objects

+The source "Item: Has media" indexes a boolean ("has_media_b") that is true when an item has at least one native media.
+When the content was migrated to digital objects (module [Digital Object]), such items have no native media.
+To count them too, edit the map of field "has_media_b" and enable the option "Include digital objects": the boolean is then also true when the item is linked to at least one digital object.
+A separate source "Item: Has digital object" is also available when both media and digital objects need to be distinguished.

 ### Bounce links